MicrosoftDocs/azure-devops-docs/docs/user-guide/code-with-git.md

 [!INCLUDE [version-vsts-only](../_shared/version-vsts-only.md)]

-In this quickstart, you learn how to code with Git.
-After you create a new organization and project in Azure DevOps Services, you can begin sharing your code with others.
+In this quickstart, you learn how to share your code with others.
+After you create a new organization and project in Azure DevOps Services, you can begin coding with Git.

 To work with a Git repo, you clone it to your computer.
 Cloning a repo creates a complete local copy of the repo for you to work with, and downloads all [commits](../repos/git/commits.md) and [branches](../repos/git/branches.md) in the repo and sets up a named relationship with the repo on the server.
 Use this relationship to interact with the existing repo, pushing and pulling changes to share code with your team.